 - Is UWCU good for refinancing student loans?

 UWCU may be a good option for borrowers with ties to Wisconsin.
-This lender claims borrowers who refinance save an average $2,883 over the life of their loan.

 - Are UWCU loans federal?